NGEET/fates-users-guide/docs/source/developer/elm-fates-fire-design_doc.rst

 General Constraints
 ^^^^^^^^^^^^^^^^^^^

 - The goal is to enable elm-fates to utilize the same inputs as available through the clm-fates API to facilitate near-term FATES benchmarking goals.
-As such, the data input methodlogies should deviate from the clm-fates API as little as possible.
+As such, the data input methodologies should deviate from the clm-fates API as little as possible.
 - The elm cn-fire code uses `use_cn` logic checks to trigged or avoid fire data interpolation which includes lightning frequecy and HDM.
-To enable FATES to utilize this procedure, the check will need to be refactored.
+To enable FATES to utilize this procedure, these check may need to be refactored.
 - The FATES fire data run modes are currently controlled through namelist options and as such will need an update to the ELM build namelist PERL code.

 Solutions